toddlj/wayfarer/README.md

 1. Create a Telegram bot and get the bot token.
 2. Create a Google API key and enable the Directions API.
 3. For the Telegram accounts you want to notify:
-   a.
-Get the user ID.
+    1. Get the user ID.
 Perhaps with @userinfobot.
-   b.
-Start a conversation with the bot.
+    2. Start a conversation with the bot.
 This is necessary so the bot can send messages to the user.
 4. Create your config file
     ```shell
     touch config.yaml